dhthwy/r/README.md

 # r

 "

+there are two major forms of homelessness.

+1. Homeless and flat broke.

+2. Homeless and struggling.
+Not broke but can't afford adequate housing without going broke.

+The death rate for 1. is substantially higher.

+Trying to make other people broke, who already are in bad circumstances is foul and evil.

+It's putting them in the first category.
+It's murdering them.

+people with bad circumstances don't throw away money.
+OK money is used to help improve their lives not to destroy odds of improving it.

+We dont waste it on damage.

+Money solves problrms.

+gucking around is unacceptable.

+No destination. no endpoint.
+Wandering unacceptable.
+"

+"
 It's a shitty thing to wish suffering on others.

 When you're close to living on the streets, and the people that helped put your mental health into a place that makes that possibility the most likely,